Pylons/pyramid/docs/narr/urldispatch.rst

      as ``path``.  ``path`` continues to work as an alias for ``pattern``.

+``marker_pattern``
+  A dict of regular expression replacements for replacement markers in the pattern to use when generating the complete regular expression used to match the route.
+By default, every replacement marker in the pattern is replaced with the regular expression ``[^/]+``.
+Values in this dict will be used instead if present.

 ``xhr``
   This value should be either ``True`` or ``False``.
 If this value is specified and is ``True``, the :term:`request` must possess an